mtov/engsoftmoderna/en/chapter2.md

 continuous improvements, acknowledging failures, baby steps, and personal responsibility.

-Next, we'll explain the practices, which are categorized into three groups: process practices, programming practices, and project management practices.
+Next, we'll explain the practices, which we organize into three groups: process practices, programming practices, and project management practices.
 Here is a list of the practices within each group: